cloudmesh-cmd3/cmd3/doc/source/manual.rst

 plugin and class concept to organize such a command.
 Hence we have developed a very convenient function_command decorator, that accepts an external function so you can integrate it trivially into the shell.
-After these many words, we demonstarte this through the following program.
+After these many words, we demonstrate this through the following program.
 In this example the command fbar will inherit the documentation form the function main_func and will also execute it.